RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

             <div class="accordion-body">
                 <!-- START working memory -->
 				<p>
-				Working memory is basically your brain's temporary storage — it holds whatever you're actively working with right now.
+				Working memory is basically your brain's temporary storage &mdash; it holds whatever you're actively working with right now.
 Think of it like RAM, not a hard drive.
 It's not where things live long-term, it's where things live while you're using them.
 				</p>
 				<p>
 				Most people can hold around 4–7 pieces of information at once.
 For a lot of neurodivergent people, that can be closer to 2–4.